Mexico to meet Panama in Gold Cup semi-finals

-Mexico left it late but ultimately prevailed 1-0 in their CONCACAF Gold Cup quarterfinal over Trinidad & Tobago on Saturday in Atlanta, setting up a semi-final berth with Panama who made light work of Cuba in a 6-1 win.
+Mexico left it late but ultimately prevailed 1-0 over Trinidad & Tobago on Saturday in Atlanta, setting up a CONCACAF Gold Cup semi-final with Panama who made light work of Cuba in a 6-1 win.

-The Mexicans were frustrated for 84 minutes by the plucky Caribbeans, but Raul Jimenez slotted a goal to break the deadlock from a Miguel Layun Prado cross.
+The Mexicans were frustrated by the plucky Caribbeans for 84 minutes, but Raul Jimenez slotted a goal to break the deadlock from a Miguel Layun cross.

 The match-winner was far from clinical, coming from a streaky kick that snuck into the bottom left corner of the net.